jun-inoue/orthoscope/README.md

 Date | Version | Revision
 --- | --- | ---
 19 May 2025 | Version 1.5.7 | Released.
-The updated data of an tunitate, Clavelina-lepadiformis-SU, were newly added.
+The updated data of a tunitate, Clavelina-lepadiformis-SU, were added.
 21 Jan.
 2025 |  | Bootstrap analyses are started with the same seed number by the R script, set.seed(123).
 28 Dec.
 2024 |  | Version 1.5.6 is released.
 (1) trimal1.5 is used to handle stop codons (*) in amino acid sequence (e.g. Homo-sapiens-RS2_NP036380.2).(2) In rearranged trees, detailed node lavels are shown.
 (3) Gene description can be deleted.
 2 Oct.
 2024 |  | Version 1.5.5 is released.